 In aviation SMS guidance materials, we often see management of change (MOC) listed under the either Safety Assurance or Safety Risk Management pillars.
 Either classification can be true depending on context of the conversation or the risk management activity.

 Regardless of which SMS pillar management of change belongs to, the fact is that change management has increasingly been used and inspected by oversight agencies as a process that very closely resembles the safety risk management (SRM) process, which flows something like:

 - Identify hazards;

-That being said, change management definitely has SA qualities, which is because it works best when used to bridge the gap between SRM and SA.
+That being said, change management definitely has safety assurance (SA) qualities, which is because it works best when used to bridge the gap between SRM and SA.

-What the SRM Process Is in SMS Programs
+Define the SRM Process in Aviation SMS Implementations

-The Safety Risk Management Process in aviation SMS programs has four distinct goals:
+The Safety Risk Management Process in aviation SMS implementations has four distinct goals:

 - Identify hazards (old and new);

 - Identify risks that are associated with hazards;

 - Manage risk controls; and